mjordan/islandora_workbench_docs/docs/troubleshooting.md

 ## Workbench is failing to ingest some nodes and is leaving messages in the log mentioning HTTP response code 422.

 This is probably caused by unexpected data in your CSV file that Workbench's `--check` validation is not finding.
-If you encounter these messages, please [open an issue](https://github.com/mjordan/islandora_workbench/issues) and share any relevant entries in your Drupal log (as an admin user, go to Admin > Reports > Recent log messages) so we can track down the problem.
+If you encounter these messages, please [open an issue](https://github.com/mjordan/islandora_workbench/issues) and share any relevant entries in your Workbench log and Drupal log (as an admin user, go to Admin > Reports > Recent log messages) so we can track down the problem.

 One of the most common causes of this error is that one or more of the vocabularies being populated in your `create` task CSV contain required fields other than the default term name.
 It is possible to have Workbench create these fields, but you must do so as a separate `create_terms` task.
 See "[Creating taxonomy terms](/islandora_workbench_docs/creating_taxonomy_terms)" for more information.